 The Real Cost Of Selling On Etsy: Etsy Fees, Pricing, & Offsite Ads Explained

 In this article, we’ll break down Etsy’s pricing and fees.
 We’ll explain how you can know if Etsy is worth the cost, and then we’ll give a few strategies for succeeding in the Etsy marketplace.
-And if you ultimately decide that Etsy isn’t the right choice for your business, we have a few suggestions of alternatives you can turn to.
+If you ultimately decide that Etsy isn’t the right choice for your business, we have a few suggestions of alternatives you can turn to in our article about The Best Esty Alternatives For Online Sellers.

 Let’s get into it!